 - Chronic Myelogenous Leukemia (CML): The chronic neoplastic proliferation of white blood cells of myeloid lineage.

 These four disorders are also grouped together because they have an increased association with abnormal tyrosine kinases in their pathogenesis.
-The mutated JAK-2 kinase is present in first three disorders, while CML is classically associated with Philadelphia chromosome which also activates a tyrosine kinase and is discussed later.
+The mutated JAK-2 kinase is present in the first three disorders, while CML is classically associated with Philadelphia chromosome, which also activates a tyrosine kinase and is discussed later.

 Epidemiology of CML